New knowledge on diabetes

 - Only employees of universities, hospitals or other non-profit institutions will be considered.

 - Candidates must be highly renowned and may be from any country.

-Attended by about 18,000 diabetes researchers from more than 130 countries, EASD rotates its annual scientific meeting between various cities and towns.
+The EASD rotates its annual scientific meeting between various cities and towns, and about 18,000 diabetes researchers from more than 130 countries attend.
 The Prize is conferred at the meeting.

-- EASD is proud to join forces with the Novo Nordisk Foundation in recognizing those actively fighting to stop one of the defining health problems of the 21st century, says .
+“The EASD is proud to join forces with the Novo Nordisk Foundation in recognizing those actively fighting to stop one of the defining health problems of the 21st century,” says .
 Andrew J.M.
 Boulton, President, European Association for the Study of Diabetes.